milapruiett/Pineneedle-Milkweed-SSA/README.md

 ## Species Description:
 *A. linaria* is a rare milkweed species in the US, but common and found throughout Mexico.
 It can grow up to 4 feet tall, but is typically around 2 feet tall.
 It flowers in the spring and summer annually.
 It has small, white flowers, woody stems, and needle-shaped leaves.
 Small plants are sometimes mistaken for juvenile pine trees.
+It is readily availble for commercial planting in the desert Southwest.

 ## Habitat Description:
 - Dry rocky slopes and mesas